LEXtoday City Guide Play Banner

 🐾 Restaurants

-The Sage Rabbit, 438 S. Ashland Ave. | Fur friends are encouraged + just might make the “Dogs on the Patio” section of the restaurant’s website.
+The Sage Rabbit, 438 S. Ashland Ave. | Fur friends are encouraged at this farm-to-table restaurant, and they just might make the “Dogs on the Patio” section of its website.

 Boonedogs, 5902 Old Richmond Rd. | This hot dog joint’s outdoor seating is like a giant, welcoming backyard.

-Kentucky Native Cafe, 417 E. Maxwell St. | Enjoy a soft pretzel + beer cheese with your best fur friend while taking in the ambiance of this hidden garden oasis.
+Kentucky Native Café, 417 E. Maxwell St. | Enjoy a soft pretzel + beer cheese with your best fur friend while taking in the ambiance of this hidden garden oasis.
+Note: The cafe is currently on a fall break through Dec.
+2.

-Local Taco, 315 S. Limestone | A Southern-fried chicken taco alongside your four-legged friend — name a better duo.
+Local Taco, Multiple locations | A Southern-fried chicken taco alongside your four-legged friend — name a better duo.

 County Club, 555 Jefferson St. | Hide your plate, because your pooch will definitely want a paw on this Northside fan-favorite’s smoked meats.

-Rolling Oven Taproom, 140 Court St., Versailles | Pizza and pups are our favorite combo.
+Rolling Oven Taproom, 140 Court St., Versailles | Head to the Versailles taproom for pizza and pups on the patio.

 Double Dogs, 1916 Justice Dr. | The name and slogan say it all — you and your canine crew are invited to sit, stay, and eat on the patio.
+Pro tip: Try the famous milkshake.

 A French bulldog, wearing a winter hat and colorful shirt, sitting at a table with a latte in a white mug.